Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Lag-time dependency on the pellet size

-\subsection{Lag-time dependency on the pellet size}
+\section{Lag-time dependency on the pellet size}

-While the entire Section~\ref{timing_scan} dealt with the pellet-triggering for a pellet size of $0.8\times 10^{20}$ D atoms, we are now turning to different pellet sizes of $0.4 \times 10^{20}$ and $1.5 \times 10^{20}$D atoms to investigate the dependency of the plasma response on the pellet size.
+While the entire Section~\ref{timing_scan} dealt with the pellet-triggering for a medium-sized pellet of ${0.8\times 10^{20}~\mathrm{D}}$ atoms, we are now turning to a small pellet of ${0.4 \times 10^{20}~\mathrm{D}}$ atoms and a large pellet of ${1.5 \times 10^{20}~\mathrm{D}}$ atoms to investigate the dependency of the plasma response on the pellet size.
 The injection speed remains at $560$~m/s for all the cases presented in this section.
-Note here, that the $0.4 \times 10^{20}$D atoms pellet contains less deuterium atoms than the smallest experimentally achievable pellet sizes (even after taking into account losses in the guide tube).
-Simulations with this pellet size are included here only to have smaller and larger pellet sizes than the base ($0.8 \times 10^{20}$D atoms) configuration we are studying.
-Small pellet ($0.4 \times 10^{20}$) injections are performed at 8 ms, 10 ms, and 12 ms. An ELM crash is not triggered in any of these cases such that we do not present a detailed analysis here.
+Note here, that the small pellet contains less deuterium atoms than the smallest experimentally achievable pellet sizes (even after taking into account losses in the guide tube).
+Simulations with this unrealistically small pellet size are included here only to have smaller and larger pellet sizes than the medium-sized pellet (${0.8\times 10^{20}~\mathrm{D}}$ atoms) configuration we are studying.
+Small pellet injections are performed at 8 ms, 10 ms, and 12 ms. An ELM crash is not triggered in any of these cases such that we do not present a detailed analysis here.